Battle of the Books will be held Saturday, Oct. 25!

 What is Battle of the Books (BoB)?

 It’s a countywide competition of young adults from more than a dozen participating Westchester public libraries.
-We have two Croton teams — grades 4-7 and 8-12 — that practice weekly to answer trivia questions based on five books selected by librarians from all over the county.
+Teams answer trivia questions based on five books selected by librarians from all over the county.

 About Battle of the Books